 4. Track Saw

-A subtype of the circular device is the so-called track (plunge) saw.
+The so-called track (plunge) saw is a subtype of the circular device.
 They are similar in appearance, but the latter includes a unique attachment in the shape of a metal rail or track.

 This little yet useful add-on makes the user’s job much more manageable.
 It produces smoother cuts, which is critical when working with colossal wood or metal sheets.

 You can use a track to measure the necessary distance from the edge and cut it evenly.
-True, you can construct a DIY guide yourself if you have an excellent circular saw.
+If you have an excellent circular saw, you can construct a DIY guide yourself.

 5. Jig Saw

-This is one of the different types of power saws consisting of a reciprocating saw blade and an electric motor.
+This is one of the different types of power saws, which consist of a reciprocating saw blade and an electric motor.

 It includes a soleplate with a beveling feature for cutting angles up to 45 degrees to create miter joins.
-It can cut a variety of materials in a variety of cutting shapes.
+It can cut various materials in various shapes.

 There are two sorts of jigsaws: corded and cordless.
 It can be cut in various methods, including curved lines, straight cuts, plunge cuts, and bevel cuts.